ClaudioLoz/clean-architecture/ARCHITECTURE.md

 4. **API Versioning**: Support multiple API versions
 5. **Rate Limiting**: Prevent abuse
 6. **Caching Layer**: Improve performance
+7. **Audit Fields**: Add `createdAt`, `updatedAt`, `createdBy` for better tracking

+> **🔍 System Enhancement Note**: This implementation focuses on core functionality as requested in the technical test.
+In production systems, audit fields (`createdAt`, `updatedAt`, `createdBy`) would be essential for tracking data lineage, debugging, compliance, and business analytics.
+These can be easily added to the User entity and repository layer without affecting the overall architecture.

 ### Migration Strategy